ktaylor63/southeast/site/content/news/7-500-reward-offered-for-information-in-death-of-a-bald-eagle-in-boligee-alabama.md

 ---
-title: '$7,500 Reward Offered for Information in Death of a Bald Eagle in Boligee, Alabama'
+title: '$7,500 reward offered for information in death of a bald eagle in Boligee, Alabama'
 tags:
     - Alabama
     - 'Law Enforcement'